birdofpreyru/react-global-state/README.md

 ### Notes

-_P.S.: Mind the version 0.0.1.
-As of now it is a proof-of-concept, which works great in the few tests I did.
-If you try, and find glitches, please report the bugs, it will help to polish this library faster._
+_P.S.: Mind the early version!
+As of now it is a proof-of-concept, which works great in my tests, but lacks some features, and optimizations I have in my mind._